 Often an acquirer requires committed financing but desires that securities (typically, debt securities), rather than loans, comprise at least a portion of the acquisition financing.
 In the USA, the market practice is for financing sources to commit to a bridge loan facility (ie, a temporary loan facility), rather than commit to underwrite the securities themselves, with the intention that the securities will be issued in advance of, and in lieu of, the funding of the bridge facility.
 As a result, acquirers will normally obtain a commitment for a bridge facility in an amount equal to the amount of securities they desire to issue and simultaneously enter into a securities engagement letter whereby they will engage an investment bank to lead the offering of those securities, with the intention of issuing the securities prior to closing of the acquisition.
-Proceeds of debt securities issued prior to completion of an acquisition are typically held in an escrow account pending completion or redemption (at par plus accrued and unpaid interest) if the acquisition is not completed.

-The "securities engagement letter" is executed by the acquirer and one or more investment banks and sets forth the terms of the engagement of the investment banks, including fees.
+The "securities engagement letter" is executed by the acquirer and one or more investments banks and sets forth the terms of the engagement of the investment banks, including fees.
 The investment banks selected to lead the securities offering are typically the broker-dealer affiliates of the arrangers that have provided the commitment for the bridge loan.
-The engagement letter will often include terms for the debt securities that the investment banks will attempt to achieve on a "best efforts" basis, that they were not willing to underwrite in the bridge loans.